Privacy policy

 You also have the right, in accordance with legal requirements, to file a complaint with the competent supervisory authority.

-You have the right to revoke consents given with effect for the future.
+You have the right to revoke given consents with effect for the future.

 Deletion of data